conan-io/docs/reference/backup_sources.rst

 ==============

-The *backup sources* feature is intended for storing the downloaded recipe sources in a secondary location, allowing future reproducibility of your builds even in the case where the original mirrors are no longer accessible.
+The *backup sources* feature is intended for storing the downloaded recipe sources in a secondary location, allowing future reproducibility of your builds even in the case where the original download URLs are no longer accessible.

 The backup is triggered for the :ref:`download<conan_tools_files_get>` and :ref:`get<conan_tools_files_get>` methods when a ``sha256`` signature is provided.